 Duration 40 minutes Required Flip chart and a pen.
 Learning outcomes Understand that many meals contain foods from different food groups.
 They will be able to recognise foods from different food groups that are part of composite meals and assign the foods to the correct food group.
-Preparation Review the Food Pyramid.
+Preparation Review the Eatwell Guide.
 Discuss what types of food belong in each food group.
 Explain what composite meals are.
+Instructions Cetting the convergation started.